udacity/create-your-own-adventure/english/warm-up/warm-up.md

 Take another deep breath, then another.

+Start noticing sounds around you.

+Don't focus on finding sounds.
+Just notice.

+Start counting your breath until you reach 10.

+Then start over.

 When you're ready, open your eyes and consider:

 Have you been sitting down for a while?
 Then do [blood flow exercises.](Blood_flow/vigorous.md)